Select Page

 6. Utility Infrastructure Planning: Design a robust utility infrastructure layout encompassing water supply lines, sewer systems, electrical grids, and telecommunications networks.
 Ensure proper sizing, routing, and accessibility to accommodate current and future needs.

 7. Wastewater Treatment: Integrate efficient wastewater treatment facilities into the development to treat sewage and grey water.
-Options include centralized treatment plants, decentralized systems like packaged plants, or innovative technologies such as constructed wetlands.
+Options include centralized treatment plants, decentralized systems like containerized plants, or innovative technologies such as constructed wetlands.

 8. Environmental Impact Assessment: Conduct a thorough environmental impact assessment to evaluate the potential effects of the development on water bodies, wildlife habitats, and ecosystems.
 Implement mitigation measures to minimize adverse impacts and promote sustainability.